ashutosh7i/react-repository-template/deploy.md

     plugins: [react()],
   })
   ```
   This sets the base URL for the project when it's deployed.

 4. **Update the deployment link in the README**

     Replace the existing deployment link in repository's README file with the new GitHub Pages link.

+5. **Manually enable Pages from repository settings**

+    Go to your GitHub Pages configuration in the repository settings page and choose the source of deployment "GitHub Actions",yes this has been made manual recently due to security reasons by github.

-5. **Commit and push your changes**
+7. **Commit and push your changes**

     Commit and push your changes to the repository.
 This will trigger the deployment process on GitHub Pages.

+8. **watch actions deploying your project and enjoy✨**